42corozco/Badass/P3/README.txt

 #Run router script

-1. Go to the router inco you want to choose
+1. Go to the router icon you want to choose
 2. click right
 3. start auxialiary console
 4. Run the command sh script/router-x.sh #with x being the router number